IPNetworkingLab/draft-tcp-ao-tls/draft-piraux-tcp-ao-tls.md

  |              [TLS records]                |
  |<----------------------------------------->|
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-{: #fig-overview-handshake title="Starting an opportunistic TCP-AO connection with TLS"}
+{: #fig-overview-handshake title="Starting an opportunistic TCP-AO connection
+with TLS.
+The messages between brackets are authenticated using the TCP-AO MKT
+derived from the TLS handshake."}

 # Opportunistic TCP-AO {#format}